Kanangnut/Music-Store-Database-Analysis/README.md

 | USA | 13 |
 | Canada | 8 |

-- R Madhav's customer who has spent the most money
+- R Madhav's customer who has spent the most money will be declared the best customer

+Sales and Revenue Analysis:
+- USA is the highest total sales
+- The most popular genre of music in USA is "Rock"

+## Insights

+## Conclusion